QuantumMechanics/NEM-sdk/README.md

 Keyword of the preparation function is `mosaicTransferTransaction`.

-Preparation of mosaic transfer transactions requires a `mosaicDefinitionMetaDataPair` object containing mosaic definitions of the mosaics you are joigning to the transaction.
+Preparation of mosaic transfer transactions requires a `mosaicDefinitionMetaDataPair` object containing mosaic definitions of the mosaics you are joining to the transaction.

 Definitions are needed to know informations about the included mosaic(s) and calculate quantity and fee accordingly.